PRICE FROM ? £2799 per person

 - Your next base is Oudtshoorn, and during our drive here we'll stop at Swellendam, one of the oldest towns in South Africa.
 A tour will introduce its stunning architecture and you'll also have time to visit its fascinating museum.
 Back on the road, take in lovely views of ravines, gorges, cliffs and lush vegetation as we journey through the Huisrivier pass, set between two valleys.

 - Oudtshoorn is the 'ostrich capital of the world', and home to the world's largest population of these unique flightless birds.
 On our way to Knysna, our base for two nights, we'll visit the Safari Ostrich Farm to see some of these fascinating creatures up close.
 You're also going to see the Cango Caves today.
 Located in a limestone ridge alongside the stunning Swatberg Mountains, this magnificent system of underground caverns is more than 20 million years old.

 - The quaint town of Knysna lies at the heart of the Garden Route and is surrounded by ancient forests.
-It's a delightful place with plenty of craft shops, boutiques and cafés and after a leisurely start today, we'll head to the Knysna Lagoon for a lunch cruise aboard a paddle steamer.
-Guarded by two huge cliffs known as The Heads, the beautiful lagoon is home to an array of different bird species, including the African oystercatcher.
+It's a delightful place with plenty of craft shops, boutiques and cafés and after a leisurely start today, Today we will visit the Featherbed Nature Reserve with a cruise across Knysna Lagoon, a walk through the forest, past the ancient sea caves, and a buffet lunch at the lagoon edge restaurant.

 - Your journey to Port Elizabeth via Plettenberg Bay includes a stop at Storms River Mouth in Tsitsikamma National Park.
 Here you can walk across the 77-metre-long suspension bridge which hovers above the tumultuous water flowing into the Indian Ocean.